Andrea M. Matwyshyn

-Andrea M. Matwyshyn is a United States law professor and engineering professor at The Pennsylvania State University.
+Andrea M. Matwyshyn is an American law professor and engineering professor at The Pennsylvania State University.
 She is known as a scholar of technology policy, particularly as an expert at the intersection of law and computer security and for her work with government.
 She is credited with originating the legal and policy concept of the Internet of Bodies.

 Biography

 Matwyshyn received her BA with honors from Northwestern University in 1996, and her MA in international relations from Northwestern also in 1996.
 She received her JD with honors from Northwestern University Pritzker School of Law in 1999, and her PhD in Human Development and Social Policy, also from Northwestern, in 2005.
 Her thesis focused on individual level determinants of teens' interest in technology entrepreneurship and careers and was published in part as a law review article in 2003.

 Between 1999 and 2003, Matwyshyn practiced law as a corporate attorney.
 Between 2003 and 2005, Matwyshyn was a faculty member in the Donald Pritzker Entrepreneurship Law Center at Northwestern University Pritzker School of Law.
-In 2005 she was appointed Assistant Professor, University of Florida Frederic G. Levin College of Law, and the faculty director of the Center for Information Research.
-In 2007 she was appointed an Assistant Professor, Legal Studies and Business Ethics, The Wharton School, University of Pennsylvania.
+In 2005 she was appointed assistant professor, University of Florida Frederic G. Levin College of Law, and the faculty director of the Center for Information Research.
+In 2007 she was appointed an assistant professor, Legal Studies and Business Ethics, The Wharton School, University of Pennsylvania.
 In 2012, she became an affiliate scholar of the Stanford Center for Internet and Society.
 In 2014, Matwyshyn served as an academic in residence/senior policy advisor at the U.S. Federal Trade Commission, where her work focused on data security and consumer privacy initiatives.